diegodurs/ruby-style-guide/README.md

 * <a name="indent-public-private-protected"></a>
-  Indent the `public`, `protected`, and `private` methods as much the method definitions they apply to.
+  Indent the `public`, `protected`, and `private` methods as much the method definitions they apply to minus 1 tab.
 Leave one blank line above the visibility modifier and one blank line below in order to emphasize that it applies to all methods below it.
+We use minus 1 tab for visibility purpose, for more information, read [this blog post (Option 3)](http://fabiokung.com/2010/04/05/ruby-indentation-for-access-modifiers-and-their-sections/)
 <sup>[[link](#indent-public-private-protected)]</sup>

   ```Ruby